-- Severe hereditary diseases, that are early-onset and not susceptible to postnatal curative treatment.
-This is the case of a couple who are both carriers of a mutation such as Cystic Fibrosis or when one of the parents has a monogenic disease like Neurofibromatosis.
+- Early onset major hereditary diseases that are not susceptible to a postnatal cure.
+This is the case of couples that are both carriers of a mutation such as Cystic Fibrosis or when one of the parents has a monogenic disease like Neurofibromatosis.

 - Determination of histocompatibility antigens (HLA) of preembyos with the objective of treating a sibling.
 When a couple has a child that has a disease that requires an umbilical cord transfusion or a bone marrow transplant healthy embryos that are genetically compatible with its sibling are sought after to be able to be a donor in the future.

 - Anomalies that can compromise the viability of the preembryo.
 This is the case of repeated pregnancy loss,implantation failure and advanced maternal age, where numerical or structural anomalies of the embryo’s chromosomes (PGS: Preimplantation Genetic Screening) are looked for as the causes for these miscarriages.

 Let us know how we can help you

 How can I increase my possibilities of falling pregnant?